squinkylabs/SquinkyVCV/docs/gray-code.md

 Now let your imagination run wild!

-## Extra info
+## Extra info and ideas

 While the output of this module can seem random, especially in balanced mode, it is not random at all.
 This can sometimes make it difficult to get multiple Gray Codes running at the same time and have them counting independently.

 For example, If you connect two instances to the same clock source, they will be independent, as the second instance was connect a little later than the first.
 But if you save the patch and reload it, both will start at the same time and have the same output.

-While the outputs of Gray Code can be used to modulate almost anything, there are times when thee sharp rise and fall times can make pops and clicks.
+While the outputs of Gray Code can be used to modulate almost anything, there are times when the sharp rise and fall times can make pops and clicks.
 In this case using a lag generator in between will make these go away.
 And when set to a long enough time the lag units can make the outputs almost triangular, opening up another world of modulation possibilities.

+Of course we recommend our own [Slade](./slew4.md) module for this, but there are plenty of other lag generators.

+Another thing that likes to be driven by Gray Code is a mixer with anti-pop on its Gain inputs (like any of our mixers).
+Automating the volumes with Gray Code can do an interesting semi-rhythmic "slice and dice" of our patch.

+Yet another simple but effective use of Gray Code is to drive the Harmonic Volume inputs of our Chebyshev VCO.
+The constantly changing outputs of Gray Code will give constantly changing timbers to Chebyshev.
+Adjust Chebyshev's rise and fall times to make the changes as smooth or abrupt as you wish.

 Since Gray Code will generate a lot of independent modulation sources, it can save a lot of panel space in patches that require a lot of  modulation.